SEO for Real Estate

-There are many products that will assist you in socially syndicating your original content from your website.
-Hootsuite is a very popular content sharing application as is Buffer.
+Many products will assist you in socially syndicating your original content from your website.
+Hootsuite is a prevalent content-sharing application, as is Buffer.

-Schema structured data is what tells Google and other web giants what your business is about.
+Schema, or structured data, tells Google and other web giants what your business is about.
 The schema on your real estate website should reflect if you are a real estate agency, real estate broker, real estate agent and so on.

-The schema on your real estate site should also contain your exact Name, Address and Phone Number also known as NAP.
-Other tags schema include your hours of operation and what real estate markets you serve.
+The schema on your site should also contain your exact Name, Address, and Phone Number, the above mentioned NAP.
+Other data your schema can include are your hours of operation, the latitude and longitude of your office and what real estate markets you serve.

-Implementing schema can be a little overwhelming for the novice webmaster.
-Most of the basic schema apps or plugins only implement the bare minimum (which of course is better than nothing).
-To get all of the appropriate tags set on your real estate website requires some programming knowledge.
+Implementing schema markup can be a little overwhelming for the novice webmaster.
+Most basic schema apps or plugins only implement the bare minimum (which, of course, is better than nothing).
+Getting the appropriate tags set on your real estate website requires some programming knowledge.

 Aggregate Online Reviews from Past Clients